 Large Format Printers

-Large format printers, or wide format, plotters, and LFPs are designed to print larger items such as banners, posters, trade show graphics, wallpaper, murals, and vehicle image wraps, to name a few.
+Large format printers, also known as wide format printers, plotters, and LFPs are designed to print larger items such as banners, posters, trade show graphics, wallpaper, murals, and vehicle image wraps, to name a few.
 These machines typically use some form of inkjet technology, and therefore tend to be more economical than other print methods as very little to no heat is required to fuse the ink to the paper.
 Large format printers also usually print onto a continuous roll of varying print media, such as tracing paper, film, vinyl, and photo papers, to name a few.
 Large format printers can therefore be used in many different industries such as:46 print production, photography, construction, and advertising industries, and because they can print on a continuous roll, they print quickly and efficiently.
 Paper size should be considered with large format printers however, as smaller machines will not be able to deal with thicker or larger paper.

 The Risograph, also know as a RISO duplicator is a high-speed digital print system manufactured by the RISO Kagaku Corporation for high-volume copying and printing, sometimes referred to as a duplicator.
 When copying, the original document is scanned and the ‘master’ is created, the master is then wrapped around a drum with ink being forced through tiny voids in the master.
 The Risograph is ideal for organisations that wish to print near-constantly and consistently.
 Paper also runs flat through the machine, meaning they have a very low risk of paper jamming, especially because they do not use heat to dry the finished print.
 This also means that they are much more reliable than many other printers that use other traditional print methods.